(COVID-19 and your wedding – last updated on 17th November 2020. Further updates as and when there are any changes to government advice/legislation).

 Will you still photograph our wedding?

-We can currently photograph your wedding if it’s going ahead and following the above linked guidelines (as well as any localised lockdown measures, for example those currently affecting some Lancashire and West Yorkshire areas).
+Once weddings are allowed to take place, we can of course be there to photograph them.
+If your wedding is going ahead and following the above linked guidelines (as well as any localised lockdown measures) we can also be there.
 Please note that we are unable to photograph events that will not be adhering to these guidelines.
 We wouldn’t be covered under our insurance, and in all honesty we don’t believe it’s safe for you or us!

-Nothing else has changed and your contract with us remains the same.
-We’re happy to discuss reduced coverage (micro weddings are the new normal!) and any other changes to your plans.
+Nothing else has changed and your contract with us remains the same, with the same payment deadlines.
+However, we’re also happy to discuss reduced coverage, if necessary (micro weddings are the new normal!) and any other changes to your plans.
 Just drop us a line.

 What happens if we decide to postpone our wedding?